Psila31/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. deletes all files in the current working directory that end with the character ~.
 17. creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
-18. lists all the files and directories of the current directory, separated by commas (,), Directory names with a slash (/), files and directories with a dot are listed, the listings are alpha ordered except for the directories. and .. which are listed at the beginning, Only digits and letters are used to sort; Digits come first and the kisting ends with a new line
+18. lists all the files and directories of the current directory, separated by commas (,), Directory names with a slash (/), files and directories with a dot are listed, the listings are alpha ordered except for the directories. and .. which are listed at the beginning, Only digits and letters are used to sort; Digits come first and the kisting ends with a new line.
+ 19. Creates a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.